scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

 A Rate Stick
 ============

 The  data from this experiment represent a sequence of times that a detonation shock is measured arriving at locations along a stick of HE that is so thick that the detonation velocity is not reduced by curvature.
 The code for the pseudo data uses the average density and sensor positions given by Pemberton et al. [pemberton2011]_ for their *Shot 1*.

 Implementation
 --------------

+A simple explanation that the CJ state is the post detonation state as calculated from conservation laws.

+Want a new simple figure that illustrates the CJ construction.

+Reduce/simplify calculations for CJ below.
+Emphasize that the only part of the isentrop that influences the CJ calculation is at the point of tangency.

 The only property of the HE that this ideal rate stick measures is the detonation velocity.
 Code in `F_UNCLE.Experiments.Stick` derives that